isomerpages/govtech-stp/_travellers-from-malaysia/01c-rgl-faq.md

 ### **Test Arrangements Upon Arrival in Singapore**

-#### 16. What COVID-19 tests will I be subject to upon arrival in Singapore?
+#### 23. What COVID-19 tests will I be subject to upon arrival in Singapore?
+Where will the COVID-19 PCR test be administered?
+What are the payment modes accepted for the COVID-19 PCR test?

-The traveller will undergo a COVID-19 PCR test upon arrival at Changi Airport, Seletar Airport, Woodlands Checkpoint or Tuas Checkpoint in Singapore.
+RGL travellers from Malaysia will be directed to take a COVID-19 PCR test upon arrival at Changi Airport, Seletar Airport, Woodlands Checkpoint or Tuas Checkpoint in Singapore.
+To qualify for exemption from the Stay-Home-Notice (SHN) requirement, the Traveller must take the COVID-19 PCR test at the assigned swabbing station within the airport and land checkpoints.
+Please approach the airport ground staff and land checkpoint authorities upon arrival for assistance.

-For travellers entering Singapore by air, travellers are encouraged to pre-register and pre-pay for the COVID-19 PCR test prior to your entry into Singapore.
+Travellers entering Singapore by air are encouraged to pre-register and pre-pay for the COVID-19 PCR test prior to your entry into Singapore.
 Pre-registration and pre-payment can be made on the online portal at <https://safetravel.changiairport.com>.
 Travellers should expect to pay around S$300 (inclusive of GST) for the test upon arrival at the airport.

-For travellers entering Singapore by land, travellers will make payment at the testing station located at Woodlands and Tuas Checkpoint.
+Travellers entering Singapore by land will make payment at the testing station located at Woodlands and Tuas Checkpoint.
 Only card payments or PayPal are accepted.
 Travellers should expect to pay around S$200 (inclusive of GST) for the test upon arrival at the land checkpoints.

-#### 17. What if I test positive for COVID-19 in Singapore?
+#### 24. What if I test positive for COVID-19 in Singapore?

 Travellers who test positive for COVID-19 will be given medical treatment accordingly.
-Travellers will be responsible for charges for COVID-19 treatment if symptoms develop within 14 days of arrival.
+Travellers will be responsible for charges for COVID-19 treatment if symptoms develop during his/her stay in Singapore.
 Singapore Citizens and PRs who travelled on permitted travel arrangements may access Government subsidies and MediShield Life/Integrated Shield Plan to help pay for their bills.
 Long-Term Pass Holders who travelled on permitted travel arrangements may tap on their usual financing arrangements, such as foreign worker insurance.
 Travellers should furnish the relevant supporting documents to indicate their status as a RGL traveller.

 Note that all Short-Term Pass Holders will be accorded the necessary medical treatment at his/her cost.

 ### **Health Measures in Singapore**

-#### 18. What health measures will I be subjected to upon arrival in Singapore?
+#### 25. What health measures will I be subjected to upon arrival in Singapore?

 RGL travellers from Malaysia must take a COVID-19 PCR test upon arrival in Singapore, and remain isolated in a declared self-sourced accommodation (non-residential address only) for one to two days until negative test results are released.
-Transportation from the airport/land checkpoints to the declared accommodation will have to be provided by the host company or government agency subject to prevailing health measures.<sup>2</sup> Travellers will bear the costs of the post-arrival COVID-19 PCR test in Singapore and stay in the declared accommodation.
+Transportation from the airport/land checkpoints to the declared accommodation will have to be provided by the host company or government agency subject to prevailing health measures.<sup>3</sup> Travellers will bear the costs of the post-arrival COVID-19 PCR test in Singapore and stay in the declared accommodation.

-If the result indicates that the traveller has tested negative for COVID-19, the host company or government agency will ensure that the traveller is transported directly from the declared accommodation to the workplace and back according to the submitted controlled itinerary for up to 14 days of the traveller’s stay in Singapore.
-The traveller may not use public transportation for this purpose, with the exception of private hire cars/taxis or cohorted company transport.<sup>3</sup>
+If the result indicates that the traveller has tested negative for COVID-19, the host company or government agency will ensure that the traveller is transported directly from the declared accommodation to the workplace and back according to the submitted controlled itinerary for the traveller’s stay in Singapore.
+The traveller may not use public transportation for this purpose, with the exception of private hire cars/taxis or cohorted company transport.<sup>4</sup>

+Travellers to Singapore must use the TraceTogether app and SafeEntry<sup>5</sup>, take their temperature twice daily, report their health status to the host company or government agency, and adhere to prevailing public health requirements for the duration of their stay in Singapore.

-#### 19. What is the TraceTogether app?
+#### 26. What is the TraceTogether app?
 Does the Singapore Government track my movements via the app?

 The TraceTogether app supports nationwide efforts to combat COVID-19 by enabling community-driven contact tracing.
 It facilitates the contact tracing process by exchanging Bluetooth signals with nearby phones running the same app.
 The proximity data collected allows the identification of people who were in close contact with an infected person more efficiently.
 The proximity data collected is stored locally in the user’s phone, and is only shared with the Singapore Ministry of Health if the user tests positive for COVID-19.
 The TraceTogether app does not collect or track location data.

-More information on the app can be found at [tracetogether.gov.sg](https://www.tracetogether.gov.sg).
+The app works best on phones with Android version 5.1 and above.
+More information on the app can be found at <https://www.tracetogether.gov.sg>.

+#### 27. What is SafeEntry?

+SafeEntry is a national digital check-in system that logs the NRIC/FINs and mobile numbers of individuals visiting hotspots, workplaces of essential services, as well as selected public venues to prevent and control the transmission of COVID-19 through activities such as contact tracing and identification of COVID-19 clusters.

+More information can be found at <https://www.safeentry.gov.sg>.

 ### **Returning to Malaysia**

-#### 20. Do I need to be tested again in Singapore before I return to Malaysia?
+#### 28. Do I need to be tested again in Singapore before I return to Malaysia?
 Do I need to be quarantined or be tested again upon return to Malaysia?

 RGL returnees to Malaysia currently do not need to be tested again in Singapore before returning to Malaysia.